drunkbot/drunkbot.github.io/_pages/teaching.md

     </div>
 </div>
 <div class="caption">
-    Best Robot and Best Conference Paper Awards at      Secondment to <a href="https://www.robotics.manchester.ac.uk/">Centre for Robotics and AI</a>, University of Manchester.
+    Best Robot and Best Conference Paper Awards at <a href="https://www.robotics.manchester.ac.uk/">Centre for Robotics and AI</a>, University of Manchester.
 </div>